typeable/compaREST/README.md

   --all                    Report both incompatible and compatible changes.
                            Compatible changes will not trigger a failure exit code.
-  -o,--output ARG          The file path where the output should be writtrn.
+  -o,--output ARG          The file path where the output should be written.
+If
-                           Leave blank to output result to stdout.
+                           the option is omitted the result will be written to stdout.

                            The file extension is used to determine the type of the output file.